Five Terrifyingly Easy and Affordable Halloween Costumes You Can Create at the MakerSpace

 Scary Custom Headbands

-With the MakerSpace’s 3D printers, turn an otherwise ordinary headband into a devilishly stylish accent sure to scare the living and undead alike!
+With MakerSpace’s 3D printers, turn an otherwise ordinary headband into a devilishly stylish accent sure to scare the living and undead alike!

 Materials: A headband and some 3D printed horns